barfieldla/Expected-Days-Above-95-F/README.md

-# Expected-Days-Above-95-F
+### Expected Days Above 95°F
-This map displays the expected days per year above 95°F from 2020-2039 in the U.S. assuming high emissions with a median probability.
+This map displays the expected days per year above 95°F in the U.S. from 2020-2039 assuming high emissions (RCP 8.5) with a median probability.
+Creating maps that clearly display climate change data in an easy to understand format can assist with climate change communication particularly for the average citizen.
+The data was taken from Climate Impact Lab's "Climate Impact Map".
+The days are represented for each U.S. state in a perceptual circle scaling with higher days having larger circles with color choices coiciding with warm weather.